finfet/kestrel/README.md

 **age**

-age is a newer tool with strong defaults and is a great choice in comparison to GPG.
+age is a newer tool with strong defaults and is much less complex than GPG.
 However, age does not provide sender authentication.
-A successfully decrypted file could have come from anyone, including a malicious user.
+A successfully decrypted file could have come from anyone, including from an attacker that replaced the file with a malicious copy.
+Kestrel fixes this by showing you the exact sender of a file.
-Mitigating this would require keeping track of file hashes out of band.
-Kestrel solves this issue by providing sender authentication.

 ## Installation

-Tested on Linux, macOS, Windows 10
+Tested on Linux, macOS, Windows

 Download from the [Official Site](https://getkestrel.com)